Baker announces indefinite postponement of reopening plan, says enforcement team will start cracking down on risky behavior

-BOSTON (WHDH) - Gov. Charlie Baker on Friday announced that the state’s reopening plan will be postponed indefinitely due to rising coronavirus cases in communities across Massachusetts and he said that a COVID-19 “enforcement and intervention team” will start cracking down on behavior that puts the public at risk.
+BOSTON (WHDH) – Gov. Charlie Baker on Friday announced that the state’s reopening plan will be postponed indefinitely due to rising coronavirus cases in communities across Massachusetts and he said that a “COVID Enforcement and Intervention Team” will start cracking down on behavior that puts the public at risk.

 “We have to work hard, always.
 Harder in some respects than ever to contain COVID-19 and keep our economy open for business,” Baker said during a news conference at the State House.
 “We also want to keep this virus out of our communities as we head into the fall so we can give our kids a chance to get back to school.”